pycam/pycam.github.io/index.md

 - [python-basic course repo](https://github.com/pycam/python-basic) for _'Introduction to solving biological problems with Python'_ course

-- [python-functions-and-modules repo](https://github.com/pycam/python-functions-and-modules) for _'Working with Python: functions and modules'_ course
+- [python-data-science course repo](https://github.com/pycam/python-data-science) for _'Data science in Python'_ course

 Static renderings of the notebooks (that do not support interactively running the examples) are also available (using the [Jupyter notebook viewer](http://nbviewer.jupyter.org/)) as a service from GitHub.